Peperoncino: Culinary use

 While most crushed red pepper (a common component of spicy Italian-style cuisine and frequently sprinkled on pizza and other dishes) in North America is today made from cayenne or jalapeño peppers common in that region, some specialty markets there supply imported Italian red peperoncino flakes.

 Culture

-Since 1992 the annual Peperoncino Festival has been held in the town of Diamante in Calabria.
-Organized by the Accademia Italiana del Peperoncino, the festival now attracts tens of thousands of visitors.
+Since 1992 the annual Peperoncino Festival has been held in the town of Diamante, Calabria.
+Organised by the Accademia Italiana del Peperoncino, the festival now attracts tens of thousands of visitors.
 It is held for four days surrounding the first weekend of September on the town's seaside promenade.
 The festival has a large market where local food products made with peperoncini are sold, and hosts a peperoncino-eating contest.
 Calabrian chili oil is a popular international export.